-- Section 3.4.2.1: Adds a description of active-standby management of the network interface on the backup Shelf Manager, when RMCP address propagation is in effect. - Section 3.7.1: Adds a description of the effects of the new configuration variable COOLING\KEEP\POWERED\OFF\FRUS\IN\M1 and a description of the handling cold-sensitive FRUs in the default cooling algorithm. - Section 3.14.2: Corrects the path to the OpenHPI client library. - New section 4.4.1: Describes in detail the initialization of redundant Shelf Managers. - Section 4.10.2: Adds a description of how the Shelf Manager retrieves LAN parameters from a DHCP Server. - New section 4.10.2.3: Describes the configuration of a Linux DHCP Server to enable retrieving LAN Configuration information from it. - New section 4.10.4: Describes the synchronous assignment of LAN configuration parameters to a board.
+- Section 3.3: adds new configuration parameters: BOARD_LAN_PARAMETERS_CHANNEL_SYNCHRONOUS, BOARD_LAN_PARAMETERS_USE_DHCP, COOLING_KEEP_POWERED_OFF_FRUS_IN_M1.
+The increased length of the configuration parameter string BOARD_LAN_PARAMETERS_CHANNEL_LIST is - Section 3.4.2.1: adds a description of active-standby management of the network interface on the backup Shelf Manager, when RMCP address propagation is in effect. - Section 3.7.1: adds a description of the effects of the new configuration variable COOLING_KEEP_POWERED_OFF_FRUS_IN_M1 and a description of the handling cold-sensitive FRUs in the default cooling algorithm.

+- Section 3.14.2: corrects the path to the OpenHPI client library. - New section 4.4.1: describes in detail the initialization of redundant Shelf Managers. - Section 4.10.2: adds a description of how the Shelf Manager retrieves LAN parameters from a DHCP Server. - New section 4.10.2.3: describes the configuration of a Linux DHCP Server to enable retrieving LAN Configuration information from it. - New section 4.10.4: describes the synchronous assignment of LAN configuration parameters to a board.

-- Section 3.3: Adds new configuration parameters: ALLOW\POWER\UNRELATED\FRU\IN\CRITICAL\STATE, REAPPLY\POWER\MAX\COOLING\STATE. - Section 3.7.1: Adds a description of the effects of the new configuration variables ALLOW\POWER\UNRELATED\FRU\IN\CRITICAL\STATE and REAPPLY\POWER\MAX\COOLING\STATE. - Section 3.10.1: Clarifies that ShMM timestamps correspond to the local time zone. - Section 4.4.3: Adds descriptions of two more states of the Reboot Reason sensor. - New section 4.4.1: Describes the HPI System Event sensor. - Section 5.2, new section 5.4.3: Describes the IPMB board trace mode. - Section 7.6: Adds a description of a new parameter conf for the upgrade script step4hshm.
+- Section 3.3: adds new configuration parameters: - ALLOW_POWER_UNRELATED_FRU_IN_CRITICAL_STATE, REAPPLY POWER MAX COOLING STATE. - Section 3.7.1: adds a description of the effects of the new configuration variables ALLOW_POWER_UNRELATED_FRU_IN_CRITICAL_STATE and REAPPLY POWER MAX COOLING STATE. - Section 3.10.1: clarifies that ShMM timestamps correspond to the local time zone. - Section 4.4.3: adds descriptions of two more states of the Reboot Reason sensor. - New section 4.4.1: describes the HPI System Event sensor. - Section 5.2. new section 5.4.3: describes the IPMB board trace mode. - Section 7.6: adds a description of a new parameter conf for the upgrade script step4hshm.

-- Sections 7.6, 7.7: Adds a description of a new parameter flip for the upgrade script step4hshm.
-Noted that the option -u is no longer supported. - New section 3.15: Describes configuration of local services.
+- Sections 7.6, 7.7: adds a description of a new parameter flip for the upgrade script step4hshm.
+Notes that the option -u is no longer supported. - New section 3.15: describes configuration of local services.

-- Section 3.3: Adds new configuration parameter: COOLING\NO\POWER\DOWN\IN\CRITICAL\ALERT. - Section 3.15: Adds more information about configuration of the SNMP service.
+- Section 3.3: adds new configuration parameter: COOLING NO POWER DOWN IN CRITICAL ALERT. - Section 3.15: adds more information about configuration of the SNMP service.

-• Section 3.3: Adds new configuration parameter: REDUNDANCY\COMPRESSION\THRESHOLD.
+Section 3.3: adds new configuration parameter: REDUNDANCY_COMPRESSION_THRESHOLD.

-- Section 3.3: Adds new configuration parameters: NO\M0\M1\EVENT\AT\STARTUP, PET\OEM\WITH\SEVERITY\STRING, RUN\HPI\SNMP\SUBAGENT, SPECIAL\HPI\ENTITY\FOR\AMC\CARRIER. - Section 3.3: Adds a description of the corrupted\image variable. - Section 3.3: Adds coverage of the /etc/localtime file. - Section 3.3: Adds a description of double-active state detection. - Section 4.12: Adds descriptions of the ShMM tests accessible via Diagnostic Initiators. - Section 7.9: Adds a description of HPI-based upgrades.
+- Section 3.3: adds new configuration parameters: NO_MO_M1_EVENT_AT_STARTUP, PET_OEM_WITH_SEVERITY_STRING, RUN_HPI_SNMP_SUBAGENT, SPECIAL HPI ENTITY FOR AMC CARRIER. - Section 3.3: adds a description of the corrupted images variable.

+- Section 3.3: adds coverage of the /etc/localtime file. - Section 3.3: adds a description of double-active state detection. - Section 4.12: adds descriptions of the ShMM tests accessible via Diagnostic Initiators. - Section 9: adds a description of HPI-based upgrades.

-- Section 3.3: Adds a new configuration parameter: HPDL\NETWORK\ELEMENT\ID\EEPROM\OFFSET. - Section 3.3: Fixes a typo in the configuration parameter name SHELF\MANAGER\CONFIGURATION\IN\SHELF\FRU\INFO.
+- Section 3.3: adds a new configuration parameter: HPDL NETWORK ELEMENT ID EEPROM OFFSET. - Section 3.3: fixes a typo in the configuration parameter name SHELF MANAGER CONFIGURATION IN SHELF FRU INFO.